nazmulb/node.js/projects/myapp/README.md

-# Wed Application using Express
+# Web Application using Express
-This is a project by using nodeJs, ExpressJs, Mongodb, MySql, pug, etc
+This is a project by using nodeJs, ExpressJs, ES6, Mongodb, MySql, pug, etc

 ## Setup
 You need `node v6.9.1` or more latest version to be installed for this project.